dirtyak/xios_deploy/README.md

 this project has not been validated by the community yet

-for now : use it for testing
+for now : read the code give me your feedback and use it for testing

 # Install